foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/examples/person_detection/README.md

 ## Run on ARC VPX Processor using NSIM Simulator

+:warning: **WARNING**: Current implementation uses runtime permutation to translate TFLM weights format layout (NHWC) into the format required by MLI kernels (HWCN).
-:warning: **WARNING**: Current implementation uses runtime permutation, which can work much slower then release version with model preprocessing.
+This runtime permutation will be much slower then using adaptation tool for model preprocessing.

 General information and instructions on using the board with TensorFlow Lite Micro can be found in the common